Charlottesville car attack: Background and attack

 Fields backed up at a high speed for several blocks, and then turned left and sped off down Market Street.
-A Virginia State Police Bell 407 helicopter, that crashed about three hours later, was following the car and relaying its route to ground units.
+A Virginia State Police Bell 407 helicopter, which crashed about three hours later, followed the car and relayed its route to ground units.
 A deputy stopped and arrested Fields on Monticello Avenue, about 1 mi from the attack.
 The deputy waited for backup to arrive, and detective Steven Young came from the police department.
 According to Young, Fields kept apologizing and asked if anyone was injured.
 When Young told him that a person had died, Fields appeared shocked and started to cry.
 Young said that the Dodge had holes in the rear window and heavy front-end damage; Young said that the car was "splattered" with blood and flesh.
-A pair of blue sunglasses was stuck in the spoiler on the car's trunk.
+A reusable water bottle was lodged against the windshield and pair of blue sunglasses was stuck in the spoiler on the car's trunk.

 Immediate aftermath

 Heather Heyer, a 32-year-old woman, was fatally injured in the attack, and died at the University of Virginia Medical Center.

-Initially, nineteen injuries were reported, as twenty patients were taken at the University of Virginia Medical Center.
+Initially, 19 injuries were reported, as 20 patients were taken at the University of Virginia Medical Center.
 In the evening, five people were in critical condition and 14 others were being treated for lesser injuries.
 Nine people had been discharged and ten remained hospitalized in good condition the next day.
 Testimony at the preliminary hearing in December 2017 revealed that a total of 35 people were injured.

 The organizer of the Unite the Right rally, Jason Kessler, held a news conference near the Charlottesville City Hall the day after the car attack.
-A crowd of around a hundred counter-protesters shouted him down, screaming "murderer."
+A crowd of around 100 counter-protesters shouted him down, screaming "murderer."
 In February 2018, three were found guilty of assaulting Kessler at the news conference and a case against a person charged with spitting on Kessler was continued until February 2019 at the request of the prosecution.